VSevagen/grimoirelab-sortinghat/docs/sortinghat/create-profile.md

 ![save-profile](./assets/save-profile.png)

 Note: _Organisation entered need to be registered in the Organisation table before completing process to add individual.
-If organisation is not present in organisation's table, then individual's data will be saved, <strong>excluding the organisation related data</strong>._
+If organisation is not present in organisation's table, then individual's data will be saved, <strong>excluding the organisation's data</strong>._